LeaseCloud/LeaseFlow-documentation/source/includes/_checkout.md

 ## Starting the checkout process

-Before starting the checkout process the customer must have selected one or more items they wish to buy and have filled in their shipping information.
-The partners site may then trigger a checkout by making a http request to the [checkout API entry point](#checkout-api-entry-point) .
+Before starting the checkout process the customer must have selected one or more items they wish to buy.
+The partners site may then trigger a checkout by making a http request to the [checkout API entry point](#checkout-api-entry-point).
 The LeaseCloud orderID should be saved by the partner and connected to the checkout (to allow the order to be updated before checkout completion) and the partners checkout page should be displayed with the html code snippet received from the entry point embedded in it.

 ## Completing the checkout process

 Once the LeaseCloud checkout process has been successfully completed the customer will be redirected to the confirmation url sent during the initial checkout request.

-The partner can then retreive the completed checkout information via a request to the [order API](#retreive-an-order).
+The partner can then retrieve the completed checkout information via a request to the [order API](#retrieve-an-order).
 Note that when the checkout is complete the item may still not be ready to send, the status of the order retrieved is provided in the response and the order should only be dispatched to the customer when the status is OK.

 The information will also be synced back to the shop via the notification webhook sent in the initial request to the checkout API entry point.